saeyanyun/saeyanyun.github.io/index.md

 ## Professional Experience
 - **Psychometric Intern** | Florida Department of Education (FLDOE) | *May 2022 - present*
-  •	Ensured test accuracy by replicating and validating large-scale state assessment analyses for students in FL, collaborating with psychometricians from 4 different testing firms and the stakeholders.
+  •	Ensured accuracy of large-scale state assessments by replicating and validating statistical analyses for Florida students, in collaboration with psychometricians from four different testing firms and key stakeholders.
-  •	Supported a non-technical audience (content team) to help make decisions.
+  •	Communicated complex psychometric terms and results to a non-technical audience to support data-informed decision-making.

 ---